-These activities are designed to be a starting point for teachers to embed Aboriginal and Torres Strait Islander perspectives into your classroom.
-For more activities and organisations to contact for support and information see the 'Continuing the work' section.
+These activities are designed to be a starting point for teachers to embed Aboriginal and Torres Strait Islander perspectives into the classroom.
+For more activities as well as organisations to contact for support and information see the 'Continuing the work' section.